gsonnenf/ExtendedObservableCollection/README.md

 ## What is it?

-In short library is an implementation of INotifyCollectionChanged, INotifyPropertyChanged and IList, ICollection, IDictionary that can serve as wrappers for your non-observable collections.
+In short  this library is an implementation of INotifyCollectionChanged, INotifyPropertyChanged combine with IList, ICollection, IDictionary,etc that can serve as wrappers for your non-observable collections.
 Events are trigger even when downcast.
 This library also contains various useful utilities for syncronizing lists.

 ## How do I get started?

 The standard items should work somewhat similar to a .NET ObservableCollection.
 First, add the nuget package or add a reference to your compiled code.
+The following example shows usage of an ObservableList<>:

 ```csharp
 var myObvList = new ObservableList<string>();